Ashinee-20/Spelling-corrector/README.md

 # Spelling-corrector
-An ML model that predicts the nearest correct answer of the wrong word
+A simple spelling corrector model with NLP similarity techniques and the model gives the nearest possible results for the incorrect word with probability and similarity measures